-Because it's a complex and often highly specialized activity, most manufacturers use ERP systems that have specific functions for process manufacturing.
+Because it's a complex and often highly specialized activity, most manufacturers use enterprise resource planning (ERP) software systems that have specific functions for process manufacturing.

-Each vendor may sell a variety of systems that are targeted toward enterprises of various sizes, such as large enterprises or SMBs.
+Each vendor may sell a variety of systems that are targeted toward enterprises of various sizes, from small and medium-sized businesses (SMBs) to large enterprises.

-Although most ERP systems for process manufacturing originally ran on premises, today, they also commonly run in the cloud or in hybrid implementations.
+Originally, most ERP systems for process manufacturing ran on premises.
+Recently, the switch has been made to deploying most software in the cloud or in hybrid implementations.

 Examples of process manufacturing

 Some of the top process manufacturing markets include:

 - personal care and cosmetics